smithlabcode/preseq/README.txt

 This should be easy: unpack the archive and change into the archive directory.
 Then type 'make all'.
 The programs will be in the archive directory.
 These can be moved around, and also do not depend on any dynamic libraries, so they should simply work when executed.
-If the desired input is in .bam format, bamtools is required and is located at '/bamtools_loc/.
-Type 'make all BAMTOOLS_ROOT=/bamtools_loc/' to make the programs.

 INPUT FILE FORMAT:
 ========================================================================
-Input files can be either in bed or bam file format.
+Input files should be in bed file format.
 The file should be sorted by chromosome, end position, start position, and finally strand.
 Be sure the sorting is done with LANG="C" to ensure proper sorting.